Nostrathomas0/languapps/README.txt

 Many thanks to my good friends Steve Anderson github id - bootladder for helping me with the initial code commits.

-Thomas
-nostrathomas@languapps.com | @languapps
+Thomas@languapps.com | Anglais.plus

 PS: That contact form is from formspree.io.
-It's awesome.
+It's awesome free for the last 4 years.

 Instructions: